 Like all types of theft, porch piracy is the ultimate crime of convenience.
 That’s why making it a challenge, whether by making sure someone is home or asking neighbors to keep a watchful eye, can help keep your deliveries safe.

 We surveyed 536 U.S. adults about their experiences with package theft.
-Our survey was conducted online in March 2022.
+Our most recent survey was conducted online in November 2022.

 Need additional insights for a story?